mdnurakmal/text-to-speech-cloud-run/README.md

 <br>

 # Learning notes
-- Cloud function does not need json credentials but Cl
+- cloud shell can access GCP credentials without using json
 - How to automatically set region from set from cloud shell
 - Error deploying on standalone cloudshell
 - cloud build has different environment variables from cloud shell